LatinScribe/BetaGoZero/README.md

 Henry has been playing Go for over a decade, and has represented Canada at the 2018 World Youth Go Championship in Germany.
-Henry often uses [Go AIs](#sec:fn2) to analyse his own games, but finds that they are often slow and require significant computational resources.
+Henry often uses [Go AIs](#inspiration-of-the-project-) to analyse his own games, but finds that they are often slow and require significant computational resources.
 So, Henry wonders if graphs and trees can be used to represent a game of Go and reduce the computational complexity of analysing the game by examining the